Our annual Member Show & Tell will be back to our usual October meeting. Bring your latest and greatest pieces to show at this month’s meeting.

 Thirty four years ago WPW member Ken Bayer made a promise to build a unique cradle for every nephew and niece on the occasion of the birth of their first child; to date he has built fourteen.
 Along the way he has taught himself to do bent laminations.
 For his presentation,

-Continue reading: Shaker Boxes ...
+Continue reading: Making Bent Laminations ...